petero2018/cvc/mini_data_warehouse/README_solution.md

 `fact_company_nav_over_time_m_two` model

 ## 2.4 Method comparison
-In **Method 1**, we scale company valuations by our ownership percentage (commitments ÷ latest fund size).
+In **Method 1**, scale company valuations by our ownership percentage (commitments ÷ latest fund size).
-In **Method 2**, we rescale company valuations so they always add up to the fund NAV.
+In **Method 2**, rescale company valuations so they always add up to the fund NAV.

 **Method 1:**
 - Answers: *“What is our legal share of these companies given our commitments?”*